-I saved over £500 by fitting aftermarket luggage to my Honda Africa Twin - and I wish I hadn't
+I saved over £500 by fitting aftermarket luggage to my Honda Africa Twin but it's too wide

 Official motorbike luggage is an option for the ATAS, but ever on the hunt for a saving I though I’d kit my new Honda Africa Twin AS out with expandable panniers from Spanish specialists Shad.
 The SH38X boxes and fitting kit top out at £780.98 (£576.99 and £203.99 respectively) and save you nearly £540 over Honda’s £1320 aluminium cases.
 Winner.